Paisley North (Scottish Parliament constituency)

-Paisley North was a constituency of the Scottish Parliament (Holyrood).
+Paisley North was a constituency of the Scottish Parliament covering part of the council area of Renfrewshire.
 It elected one Member of the Scottish Parliament (MSP) by the first past the post method of election.
-Also, however, it was one of nine constituencies in the West of Scotland electoral region, which elected seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-From the Scottish Parliament election, 2011, the town of Paisley was split between two new constituencies.
-Paisley largely replaced Paisley North and Paisley South.
-Renfrewshire North and West took some parts of the north west of Paisley.
+For the 2011 Scottish Parliament election the town of Paisley was split between two new constituencies.
+The new constituency of Paisley largely replaced both Paisley North and Paisley South, whilst Renfrewshire North and West took some parts of the north west of Paisley.